 - last but not least, a wonderful ASP.NET error page made just for them

 Hey, they deserved it!

-- lightweight, designed not to slow a single bit your website (from a non-miserable point of view, of course)
+- lightweight, designed not to slow down your website a single bit (from a non-miserable point of view, of course)

-- does't currently support masks; yes, it can be handy against users having a botnet under control or in case of a user having a IPv6 range, but the current implementation favors speed over features
+- doesn't currently support masks.
+Yes, it can be handy against users having a botnet under their control or in case of a user having an IPv6 range, but the current implementation favors speed over features.

 Installation & configuration